rickhelmus/patRoon/README.md

 * The [Shiny] R package was used to implement several GUI tools.
 * S4 classes and generics are used to implement a consistent interface to the many different supported software algorithms for each workflow step.

-Currently most functionalities have been implemented.
-On the short term the main focus is to improve and extend documentation, improve robustness when dealing with user input and find & remove bugs by (implementing automated) testing.

 ## Installation